Master planners envision campus expansion

 50 feet to the south.

-The original design for the Jonsson Campus of the College was completed forty-five years ago and updated just twice—in 1972 for the introduction of coeducation and in 1989 to identify building sites and improve traffic patterns, open space, landscaping, and lighting.
-The trustees decided in 2004 to update the plan to address a host of issues raised by the College's decision to use the area to the north and west of Scribner Village not for sports and recreation fields as called for by the 1989 master plan, but to instead build the Northwoods Village apartments there.
+The original design for the Jonsson Campus of the college was completed 45 years ago and updated just twice—in 1972 for the introduction of coeducation and in 1989 to identify building sites and improve traffic patterns, open space, landscaping and lighting.
+The trustees decided in 2004 to update the plan to address a host of issues raised by the college's decision to use the area to the north and west of Scribner Village not for sports and recreation fields as called for by the 1989 master plan, but to instead build the Northwoods Village apartments there.

 While Chan's and DiMauro's vision of Skidmore in the year 2050 raises intriguing possibilities, it's their picture of the campus through 2015 that's of most pressing interest today.
 Upon completion of the Zankel Music Center, the plan assumes the college's next priorities will be:

-- relocating the admissions office from its current North Broadway home to the main campus
+- relocating the admissions office from its current North Broadway home to the main campus; and

 Originally published in Scope Magazine, Fall 2007